How to Create a California Prenuptial Agreement

 Step 5: Finalize and sign your prenuptial agreement.

 Under California law, the final form of the document must be in the hands of each party at least 7 days prior to signing the document.
-You must sign your premarital agreement in the presence of a notary in order to be valid.
+It’s recommended to sign your premarital agreement in the presence of a notary.
 Most attorney offices provide notary services.

 Be sure that both parties retain a copy of the document and place it in a safe place where it will not be lost such as a safe or safety deposit box.
 Your attorney should also keep the document in your file, especially if you also have an estate planning file with them.